-Keep It Simple Photographer
+Keep It Simple

-Before going to YouTube, put your new camera in the Full Auto mode – on most products that is a green marker in the exposure mode setting options.
+Before going to YouTube, put your new camera in the ‘Full Auto’ mode.
+On most products that is a green marker in the exposure mode setting options.
 This will help you create excellent exposures with your equipment and settings right away while you are still learning, or developing skills with the three primary components of exposure.
-If your camera does not have a Full Auto mode, it will have a ‘Program’ mode.)
+(If your camera does not have a ‘Full Auto’ mode, it will have a ‘Program’ mode.)

 Build Skill Over Time

-At Henry’s, we have an arrangement with the folks at KelbyOne, in my opinion, the best organization developing online photo and video training.
+At Henry’s, we have online courses available with KelbyOne, and in my opinion, it’s the best in online photo and video training.
 You can choose a particular class, or a complete set of classes right here.

-Use The Camera
+Use the Camera

 Equip Yourself Properly

 Your new camera deserves a great bag.
 Be careful though, because bags come in all sizes and there is a natural tendency to overbuy.
-I recommend that you get a small, lightweight bag that will hold a camera body, two lenses and a hotshoe flash and that delivers great protection.
+I’d recommend getting a small, lightweight bag that will hold a camera body, two lenses and a hotshoe flash and that delivers great protection.
 Obviously, you do not want a bag with a logo emblazoned all over it because this is both advertising and guidance for potential thieves of what is contained inside.

 I also know that a single out of warranty service inspection will cost more than an extended warranty.
 Since most folks upgrade every three to four years, you will be covered for the duration of ownership.
 Henry’s offers a service like this that is much more than an extended warranty called HELP.
-If your camera came from Henry’s either new or used and was a gift, you can pop into Henry’s the week after Christmas and the store team will help you purchase the HELP plan that is right for you.
+If your camera came from Henry’s either new or used and was a gift, you can pop into Henry’s and the store team will help you purchase a HELP plan that is right for you.

 Some inspiration can be a wonderful thing.
 Head out to your local library or bookstore and check out Ansel Adams, Dorothea Lange, Paul Strand, Henri Cartier-Bresson and my personal inspiration, Alfred Eisenstadt.
 Look at the composition (layout of the image), the way the light and shadows fall, the story and the emotional content.
 Learning to see will help you really enjoy your new camera.